JSONata playground

 Sharing playgrounds

-When you share a playground, the generated link will allow anyone access to the playground even if they don't have an account at JSONata Studio.
+When you share a playground publicly, the generated link will allow anyone access to the playground even if they don't have an account at JSONata Studio.

 Like with saving playgrounds, a JSONata expression is the only input required for sharing a playground.
 The JSON input and bindings are optional.
 The JSON output is never stored but is always evaluated when the playground loads.